hyoshida123/rocket-dmv/README.md

 # Rocket DMV
 Rocket DMV allows end users to apply for a DMV license from a mobile phone.
-We provide interface for DMV officers to receive, analyze and approve/reject applications.
+We also provide an interface for DMV officers to receive, analyze and approve/reject applications.
 Once an application is reviewed, its status changes to either approved/rejected and we notify applicants by sending them a text message or email.

 https://devpost.com/software/rocket-dmv